utilmeta/utilmeta-py/docs/en/guide/client.md

 4.  `process_response` Function
 5.  `@api.after` Hook function

-The errors thrown in steps 2, 3 and 4 can be handled by the `handle_error` general hook function, and the errors thrown in all steps (1 ~ 5) will be handled by the `@api.handle` hook function
+The errors thrown in steps 2, 3 and 4 can be handled by the `handle_error` generic hook function, and the errors thrown in all steps (1 ~ 5) will be handled by the `@api.handle` hook function

-!!!
-Tip “Async hook function”
+!!! tip "Async hook function"
+	You can use the `asynchronous` keyword to define an asynchronous hook function (including generic hooks and decorator hooks).
+The usage of asynchronous hook functions is the same as synchronous hook functions, but you need to declare the request function as asynchronous as well, otherwise asynchronous hook functions cannot be called in synchronous request functions

-### The mounting of the `Client` class
+### Mounting `Client`

-Similar to the API class, `Client` the class also supports the definition of multi-level tree routing through mounting, which is convenient for large request SDK to organize code.
+Similar to the API class, the `Client` class also supports the definition of multi-level tree routing through mounting, which is convenient for large request SDK to organize code.
 The following is an example

 ```python
 from utilmeta.core import cli, api, request, response